Program Overview

 Program Requirements

-Required Core (30-31 units) Units
+Required Core: (30 - 31 units) Units

-HSCI 100 General Health Science 3 units
+HSCI 100 Foundations of Community Health and Wellness 3 units

 HSCI 135 Introduction to Public Health 3 units